 The WSA particpates in lobbying work at the Capitol throughout the legislative session.
 The goal of these lobby days is to ensure legislators hear student voices consistantly during session, and also to collectively build power and presence with decision makers in Olympia.
 WSA is involved in campus specific lobby days, statewide lobby days which bring together students from across the state to advocate on higher education issues, and smaller issue specific lobby trips.

-RSVP to June Board of Directors meeting here!
+RSVP to August Board of Directors Retreat here!